flenniken/statictea/docs/runFunction.md

 get(dictionary: dict, key: string, optional default: any) any
 ~~~~

-Note: for dictionary lookup you can use dot notation for many
+Note: For dictionary lookup you can use dot notation.
+It's the
-cases.
+same as get without the default.

 List case: